Understanding and Mitigating the Global Burden of Lead Poisoning

 • Rory Todd, Research Assistant, Center for Global Development

-All outputs of the Working Group will be products of the Center for Global Development (CGD).
-These products will be informed by the deliberations of the Working Group and background research/analyses.
-Working Group members serve in their individual capacities, not as official representatives of any organization.
-Working Group members will not necessarily endorse all outputs, nor will Working Group outputs constitute an endorsement or policy commitment by any party.
-All errors and omissions are those of the authors for any individual product.
+All outputs of the Working Group are products of the Center for Global Development (CGD).
+These products were informed by the deliberations of the Working Group and background research/analyses.
+Working Group members served in their individual capacities, not as official representatives of any organization.
+Working Group members did not necessarily endorse all outputs, nor do Working Group outputs constitute an endorsement or policy commitment by any party.
+All errors and omissions are those of the authors and/or signatories for any individual product.